Developers and Speculators In the Coronado Neighborhood In Phoenix, AZ

 Men’s occupations covered the spectrum of employment available in the early part of the century.
 Firemen, policemen, bank tellers, railroad engineers, and other types of service sector employees were prominent.

 Decline and Recovery

 Andy Womack, who would become a prominent developer in Phoenix, built the Womack Subdivision in 1939 in the area bordered by Monte Vista, 14th Street, Palm Lane and 13th Street.
 Womack took the idea of 46 spec” homes one step further, by building homes on the lots, constructing what would become a tract home development.
 With the success of the Womack Subdivision, various developers quickly subdivided the remaining tracts in the portions of the Coronado Neighborhood east of 12th Street.

 As par of the Coronado Historic District history, some Period Revival Styles, most notably those of the Spanish Colonial traditions, can also be found scattered throughout the district.
 In the eastern portion of the neighborhood, there are also numerous examples of the English Cottage and Tudor Revival Styles.
 Garages are typically found in the rear of the lot and usually incorporate some architectural details of the main house.

-Therefore, large portion of the Coronado district still retains much of the character of a modest streetcar suburb of the 1920’s and remains as a viable middle-class neighborhood.
-Coronado’s architectural significance comes from its diverse collection of residential styles, predominantly Bungalow, Spanish Colonial Revival, and Tudor Revival that dominated Phoenix neighborhoods from the 1910’s through 1930’s.
+Therefore, large portion of the Coronado district still retains much of the character of a modest streetcar suburb of the 1920’s.
+Also, it remains as a viable middle-class neighborhood.
+Coronado’s architectural significance comes from its diverse collection of residential styles.
+Predominantly the Bungalow, Spanish Colonial Revival, and Tudor Revival dominated Phoenix neighborhoods from the 1910’s through 1930’s.